bruvv/Tesla-dashcam-viewer-webapp/README.md

 Pushes to `main` automatically run the GitHub Actions workflow in `.github/workflows/deploy.yml`.
 It installs dependencies with Node.js 20, builds the Vite bundle, and publishes the `dist` output to GitHub Pages.
 You can trigger a manual deployment with the **Run workflow** button if needed.

+The Vite config sets the correct base path automatically when the build runs in GitHub Actions.
+If you publish the site under a different path, set the `VITE_BASE_PATH` environment variable before building (for example, `VITE_BASE_PATH=/my-custom-prefix/`).

 ## Docker Hosting

 A multi-stage Dockerfile is available if you prefer to run the viewer behind a container runtime: